Pablo-Gonzalez-Calderon/showybox-package/README.md

 - Now sharp corners can be set by giving a dictionary to frame ``radius`` (e.g. ``radius: (top: 5pt, bottom: 0pt)``).
 Before this only was possible for untitled showyboxes.
 - Refactor shadow functions to be in a separated file.
 - Fix bug of bad behaviour while writing too long titles.
+- Fix bug while rendering separators with custom thickness.
+Now the thickness is gotten properly.